unclebae/blog/_posts/2016-08-17-powermock.md

 ---
 layout: post
-title: using powermock with junit 4.12
+title: Using powermock with junit 4.12
 comments: true
 ---